sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 **Management Cluster**

 - Once a K8s cluster is created from the bootstrap cluster, to convert it into a management cluster `clusterctl init` and `clusterctl move` commands are executed.
-More on this [here](#https://cluster-api.sigs.k8s.io/clusterctl/commands/move.html?highlight=pivot#bootstrap--pivot)
+More on this [here](https://cluster-api.sigs.k8s.io/clusterctl/commands/move.html?highlight=pivot#bootstrap--pivot)

-- After `clusterctl init` command is executed, the control plane node should have the key pairs and then patched to include them in the container path by setting the kube-apiserver and kube-controller-manager flags.
+- After that, the control plane node should have the key pairs and then patched to include them in the container path by setting the kube-apiserver and kube-controller-manager flags.

 - The capz pod should know what client ID to use.
 It can again be supplied via AzureClusterIdentity.